2026 is the centenary of The Church of England in Lancashire (Blackburn Diocese) CLICK HERE FOR CENTENARY UPDATES AND RESOURCES

 You can instead make a general donation and the Acts 435 team will allocate it to the most urgent requests.

-Planning for Christmas 2023 - great tips and ideas
+Planning for Christmas 2025 - great tips and ideas

 Many of you will now be making plans to celebrate Christmas and doubtless will both rejoice in the Incarnation and use this great festival as an opportunity to reach out to those beyond the Church with the good news of Jesus Christ.

 • Pray.
 It sounds obvious but when we pray for growth, growth often happens.
-Surround your Christmas celebrations with focussed prayer that those who come to events might genuinely meet with the Child of Bethlehem.
+Surround your Christmas celebrations with focused prayer that those who come to events might genuinely meet with the Child of Bethlehem.

 • Invite.
 There is nothing like personal invitation to encourage people to come along to Christmas celebrations.
 Equip your people to invite – perhaps by encouraging them to pray for those they’re going to invite or by giving them Christmas cards or invitations to hand out.
 Remember the old mantra which is corny but effective: ‘I’m going.
 It’s going to be good.
 Why don’t you come too?’